ondery/outliner/README.md

 - **One-way sync**: Click outline items to navigate to code without interfering with auto-sync
 - **Center positioning**: Elements are positioned optimally in the outline view for better visibility

+## 📊 Smart Sorting

+**3 flexible sorting modes** accessible via the three-dot menu in outline header:

+- **📍 Sort By: Position** (default) - Elements ordered by their appearance in source code
+- **🔤 Sort By: Name** - Alphabetical sorting for easy navigation
+- **📂 Sort By: Category** - Logical grouping: Classes → Interfaces → Constructors → Properties → Getters → Setters → Methods → Functions

+**Quick access**: Click the `⋮` (three dots) button in the outline header to switch between sorting modes instantly.

 ## 🎨 Advanced Emoji System

 **15 customizable emoji categories** for complete visual control: